Govt allows cash payment of over Rs 2 lakh for COVID-19 treatment at hospitals | Health

-The Income Tax Department on Friday issued a notification allowing hospitals and nursing homes to accept cash payments of Rs 2 lakh and more for the treatment of coronavirus infected patients.
+The Income Tax Department has issued a notification allowing hospitals and nursing homes to accept cash payments of Rs 2 lakh and more for the treatment of COVID-19 patients.

-The Central Board of Direct Taxes (CBDT), that frames policy for the department, issued the notification.
+The Central Board of Direct Taxes (CBDT), which frames policy for the department, issued the notification on Friday.

-It said hospitals, dispensaries, nursing homes, COVID care centres or similar other medical facilities providing COVID-19 treatment to patients are being ''specified for the purpose of section 269ST of the Income Tax Act''.
+It said hospitals, dispensaries, nursing homes, COVID care centers or similar other medical facilities providing COVID-19 treatment to patients are being ''specified for the purpose of section 269ST of the Income Tax Act''.

 It was introduced by the Union government in 2017 as a measure to curb black money.

-Officials said the move was aimed to remove the hardship being faced by relatives and caregivers of coronavirus infected patients who visit the hospitals for treatment.
+Officials said the move was aimed to remove the hardship being faced by relatives and caregivers of COVID-19 patients who visit hospitals for treatment.

-The country is grappling with the onslaught of a massive COVID-19 wave with a record over 4.14 lakh new infections and 3,915 deaths being reported in a span of 24 hours, as per the Union health ministry data updated on Friday.
+The country is grappling with the onslaught of a massive COVID-19 wave with a record 4,187 deaths and 4,01,078 new infections being reported in a span of 24 hours, according to the Union health ministry data updated on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)